FAQs

 What is the structure of a typical meeting?
 Our groups are designed to offer a safe space for people living with different types of health challenges to come together and share their stories and experiences as well as learn tools and insights for living as well as possible with their illness.
 Our facilitators may offer structure to the conversation depending on the nature of the group, for example, our mindfulness group may include sharing and discussion as well as meditation or self-compassion practices.

 Why are your programs professionally-led?
+Can I facilitate a support group?
 There are many valuable peer-led resources out there for the chronic illness community, however, not very many professional ones.
 The professional ones that do exist often come with a cost.
 We wanted to remove any barriers that might exist for patients obtaining the support they need and create a unique opportunity for them to receive compassionate and professional support while being able to connect with others living with similar challenges.
+Currently, only licensed mental health professionals and those who are master's level students in internship with our organization can facilitate groups.

 Do you have any groups for my specific illness?
-At this time, all of our support groups are designed to bring people together who live with different types of health challenges, rather than focus on one specific illness.
+At this time, the majority of our support groups are designed to bring people together who live with different types of health challenges, rather than focus on one specific illness.
 If you are interested in an illness-specific group and there are not any already being offered by an illness-specific organization, please contact us.
 We look to fill gaps in support within the chronic illness community and may be able to start a group for a specific illness or group of illnesses if no other resource exists.
+We do offer some illness-specific groups for the rare disease community, including cystinosis and thyroid eye disease.

 How is this a free service?
 We understand the high price of living with chronic illness - between medical appointments, often expensive medications, and tests and surgeries.
-When we created CCI, we didn't want accessing our programs to be another financial hardship on chronic illness patients.
-That being said, we are a nonprofit and it does take money and resources to make these program possible.
+When we created CCI, we didn't want accessing our programs to be another financial hardship on chronic illness patients and their loved ones.
+That being said, we are a nonprofit organization, and it does take money and resources to make these program possible.
 If you are interested and able, we would be grateful for your contributions.
 Learn about all the ways you can contribute on our Donate page.